pqian11/fragment-completion/README.md

 ## Environment

-The following Singularity definition file is used to build the container for running the code for model training and inference.
+The Singularity definition file `scripts/py36-torch-transformers3.2.0.def` can be used to build the container for running the code for model training and inference.

 ## GibbsComplete